 6. Medical Lab Technicians

-Doctors can’t diagnose a patient or begin treatment unless the tests don’t arrive.
+Doctors can’t diagnose a patient or begin treatment if the tests don’t arrive.
 These tests are conducted in labs that employ lab technicians.
 Lab technicians usually have a relaxed work environment as compared to the other personnel in the hospital.
 They work in labs and rarely ever have to run errands.
 They also have peace of mind since they don’t directly contact patients or respond to emergencies.
 All of their work is behind the scenes.
 However, the outcome of this job is what enables doctors to start working on their patients.

 7. Mental Health Practice